 During the year ended September 30, 2008, the Company incurred losses in certain foreign territories and have offset the tax benefit associated with these losses with a valuation allowance as the Company has determined that it is more likely than not that these losses will not be utilized.
 During the year ended September 30, 2006, the Company utilized a portion of its U.S. deferred tax assets for which no benefit has been previously recorded.
 The balance of the U.S. tax attributes remaining at the end of September 30, 2008 continues to be offset by a full valuation allowance as the Company has determined that it is more likely than not that these attributes will not be utilized.
-Significant components of the Company's net deferred tax assets/(liabilities) are summarized below (in millions):
+The Company is an indirect, wholly owned subsidiary of Parent, and therefore, its results are included as part of Parent's U.S. consolidated federal income tax return.
+Significant components of Parent's net deferred tax assets/(liabilities) are summarized below (in millions):

-September 30, 2008 September 30, 2007
+Septembe 2008 mber 30, 2007

 Deferred tax assets:

 Allowances and reserves \$ 53 \$ 58

 Employee benefits and compensation 31 29

 Other accruals 66 75

 Depreciation and amortization 30 4

 Tax attribute carryforwards 252 241

 Other 6 17

 Total deferred tax assets 438 424

-Valuation allowance (390) (349)
+Valuation allowance ((390) (349)

 Net deferred tax assets 48 75

 Deferred tax liabilities:

-Assets acquired in business combinations (255) (279)
+Assets acquired in business combinations ((255) (279)

-Total deferred tax liabilities (255) (279)
+Total deferred tax liabilities ((255) (279)

-Net deferred tax liabilities \$(207) \$(204)
+Net deferred tax liabilities \$ ((207) \$ (204)